 Many adults give food rewards to children to reinforce good behaviors, but is this the best choice?
 Let’s take a closer look at how this influences their other behaviors and what it means for their health.

 I recently received a copy of a letter sent home to parents by the principal of an elementary school.
 In the letter, the principal stated that the teachers at his school try to maintain a positive environment by rewarding good behavior, sometimes with candy.
-According to him, “These treats cost the teachers very little and they get a great return on their investment.”
-However, parents who do not want their child to be rewarded with candy should notify the teacher so that an alternative reward can be offered.
+He stated, “These treats cost the teachers very little, and they get a great return on their investment.”
+While this approach may seem beneficial in the short term, it can have longer-term consequences that many of us don’t always link together.